 ‘The Matrix’ Reboot: Warner Bros.
-Reportedly Working On Relaunch of 1999 Movie
+Reportedly Working On Relaunch Of 1999 Movie

 — Eater of Pecan Pie (@Author_JBT) March 15, 2017

-There is no word yet on when the remake will start with production and there is always the possibility of getting the reboot canceled.
+There is no word yet on when the remake will start production, and there is always the possibility of the reboot being canceled.

-Reports stated that there were talks of turning The Matrix into a TV series but even that never came to fruition.
+Reports stated that there were talks of turning The Matrix into a TV series, but even that never came to fruition.

-[Featured Image by Giulio Marcocchi /Getty Images]
+[Featured Image by Giulio Marcocchi/Getty Images]